mssch/kismatic/README.md

 Kismatic is a set of tools for designing, deploying and operating enterprise-tuned production ready Kubernetes clusters.

-We're focused on making it straightforward for organizations who fully manage their own infrastructure to deploy secure, highly available and Kubernetes installations with built-in sane defaults for networking, distributed routing and tracing, cluster health, security and more!
+We're focused on making it straightforward for organizations who fully manage their own infrastructure to deploy secure, highly available Kubernetes installations with built-in sane defaults for networking, distributed routing and tracing, cluster health, security and more!

 The Kismatic tools include: